 - Loss of consciousness.

-Mixing alcohol with prescription drugs like benzodiazepines used to manage anxiety—such as Ativan, Valium, or Xanax—can result in over-sedation similar to the combination of opioids and alcohol, and dangerously slowed breathing and heart rate.
-8
+Mixing alcohol with prescription drugs like benzodiazepines used to manage anxiety—such as Ativan, Valium, or Xanax—can result in over-sedation similar to that which can occur with the combination of opioids and alcohol, as well as dangerously slowed breathing and heart rate.8

 - Irregular heart rhythm.